 When I first began decorating cookies, I just used powdered sugar and enough water to get the consistency I needed.
 Then I realized it took over 24 hours to dry and harden.
 Not cool, especially when you have impatient kids.

 Enter in meringue powder.
 This is basically egg white powder and you can find it at Michael’s or buy it online.
-The meringue powder helps thicken and harden the royal icing more quickly then just time and dry air temperature.
+The meringue powder helps thicken and harden the icing more quickly than just time and dry air temperature.

 You can also use egg white powder – yes, I’ve tried it!
 And of course, the whole point of this post, you can also use real egg whites to harden royal icing.